October 5th, 2024:

 This is what I started with:

-It's a little hard to see, but it took a hit to the horizontal lip, which pushed it forward a good inch or so.
-You can see the arched wrinkle where there is secondary damage, and there are three slide hammer holes as well.
+It's a little hard to see, but it took a hit to the horizontal lip, which pushed it forward a good half inch or so.
+You can see the arched wrinkle above the impact point where there is secondary damage, and there are three slide hammer holes as well.

-Plus, there was what appeared to be minor rust around both tail lights:
+Plus, there was what I thought was minor rust around both tail lights and the left eyebrow:

 Also, you can see the ill-fitting trim piece resulting from a hit to the corner.